itsa4ankush/the-pani-puri/README.md

 Contributions are welcome.
 Please open an issue to discuss what you'd like to change before submitting a pull request.

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m 'add: your feature description'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.

----

-## License

-MIT — see [LICENSE](LICENSE) for details.

 ---